80+ Amazing IoT Statistics (2023-2030)

 Japan (9%) and Latin America (9%) made up the rest of worldwide IoT spending.

-It is predicted that in 2023, only one of these regions will have increased/decreased its share by more than 2%.
+It was predicted that in 2023, only one of these regions will have increased/decreased its share by more than 2%.

 Here is the full comparison between 2018 IoT spending and 2023 projected IoT spending by region: